 Before submitting a request for mediation under La.
+R.S.R.ev.
+Stat.
+9:4103(A), a party mustshall certify that opposing counsel has been contacted and does not object to mediation.
+Adopted April 1, 2002, effective April 1, 2002.

+- (a) La.
+R.S.Rev.
+Stat.
+13:4165 allows the court to appoint special masters in civil actions under the circumstances set forth therein. - (b) See La.
 R.S.
-9:4103(A), a party must certify that opposing counsel has been contacted and does not object to mediation.

-(a) La.
-R.S.
-13:4165 allows the court to appoint special masters in civil actions under the circumstances set forth therein.

-(b) See La.
-R.S.9:4103(A), which provides that, on motion of any party, a court may order the referral of a civil case for mediation.
+Rev. Stat.
+9:4103(A), which provides that, on motion of any party, a court may order the referral of a civil case for mediation.
 In the interest of judicial economy, these rules require a certificate of no opposition by opposing counsel before filing a request for court ordered mediation under La.
-R.S.9:4102(A).
+R.S.Rev.
+Stat.
+9:4102(A).

-Chapter 12 JURORS, COSTS, CHALLENGES, EXEMPTIONS
+CHAPTER 12 JURORS, COSTS, CHALLENGES, EXEMPTIONS